Profanum — The Early Sacred Songs of Julián De La Chica

-IGM proudly presents the new album of Soprano Rachel Hippert, featuring the early sacred songs of Julian De La Chica.
-Check out the video in which both singer and composer discuss Profanum, and hear some of the most stunning moments of Hippert's performance on the album.
-We are also delighted to share these artful and reflective notes on the album, written by American actor and Opera Star, Zachary James.
+IIGM proudly presents the new album by soprano Rachel Hippert, featuring the early sacred—songs of Julián De La Chica.
+Check out the video where both the singer and composer discuss Profanum, and enjoy some of the most stunning moments of Hippert's performance on the album.
+We are also delighted to share these thoughtful and reflective notes on the album, written by American actor and opera star, Zachary James.

 Profanum